NAAC COVID-19 Safety Protocols

 • Living in the same household as a sick person with such symptoms

 • Caring for a sick person

-- If you or your child are a current patient who is sick and have underlying respiratory disease (i.e. COPD, asthma) and/or immunocompromised, please call our Nurse line.
+- If you or your child are a current sick patient and have underlying respiratory disease (i.e., COPD, asthma) and/or immunocompromised, please call our Nurse Line.
 You may be given a phone consultation or telemedicine visit or directed to the ER.

 Click for WA COVID-19 testing locations.